Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Methods

-Based on our theoretical discussion in \cref{theory}, we propose a method, GUARD (Geometric regUlarization for Adversarial Robust Dataset).
+Based on our theoretical discussion, we propose a method, GUARD (\textbf{G}eometric Reg\textbf{u}larization for \textbf{A}dversarially \textbf{R}obust \textbf{D}ataset).
 Since the theorem suggests that the upper bound of the adversarial loss is mainly determined by the curvature of the loss function, we modify the distillation process so that the trained model has a loss function with a low curvature with respect to real data.

-To reduce $\lambda_1$ in \cref{eq:bound_simple} requires computing the Hessian matrix and get the largest eigenvalue $\lambda_1$, which is quite computationally expensive.
+Reducing $\lambda_1$ in Eq. \ref{eq:bound_simple} requires computing the Hessian matrix to get the largest eigenvalue $\lambda_1$, which is quite computationally expensive.
 Here we find an efficient approximation of it.
 Let $\mathbf{v_1}$ be the unit eigenvector corresponding to $\lambda_1$, then the Hessian-vector product is

 We take the differential approximation of the Hessian-vector product, because we are interested in the curvature in a local area of $x$ rather than its asymptotic property.
 Therefore, for a small $h$,